 How long did it take you to write the Lazare Family Saga?

-Twenty-eight years.
+Twenty-nine years.
 Most of that time was taken up by research, reading the hundreds of sources you’ll find here.
 I read as many primary sources as I could, letters and diaries from the 18th and 19th centuries.
 I visited archives.
 I walked the grounds my characters walked, from the cobbled streets of Charleston to a fort on the Oregon Trail.
 I studied paintings from my era, clothing, furniture, architecture, food, transportation, medicine, horseback riding—you name it!
 If it was familiar to my characters, I had to know about it.

 This saga has also been through dozens of drafts.
 I didn’t know what I was doing in the beginning, and I’m a perfectionist.
 The final drafts come to more than half a million words.
 School, work, and sleep had a habit of interrupting me as well.
 But I got there in the end!